jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Chimera.md

 RacialMods: +2 Perception, +4 Stealth in scrubland or brush
 Languages: Draconic
 SQ:
+SpecialAbilities:
+  Breath Weapon (Su): >
-SpecialAbilities: Breath Weapon (Su) A chimera's breath weapon depends on the color of its dragon head, as summarized on the table below.
+    A chimera's breath weapon depends on the color of its dragon head, as summarized on the table below.
 Regardless of its type, a chimera's breath weapon is usable once every 1d4 rounds, deals 6d8 points of damage, and allows a DC 17 Reflex save for half damage.
 The save DC is Constitution-based.
 To determine a chimera's head color and breath weapon randomly, roll 1d10 and consult the table below. d10 Head Color Breath Weapon 1-2 Black 40-foot line of acid 3-4 Blue 40-foot line of lightning 5-6 Green 20-foot cone of acid 7-8 Red 20-foot cone of fire 9-10 White 20-foot cone of cold
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: